falkobanaszak/vCenter-role-for-Veeam/README.md

 **Already planned improvements**
  - [ ] Add a function to assign a user to the role
+ - [ ] Add a function to check against an existing role, print the missing privileges and let the user decide to apply the missing privileges to the already existing role

 You can get the script here: [New_vCenterRole_Veeam.ps1](https://github.com/falkobanaszak/vCenter-role-for-Veeam/blob/master/New_vCenterRole_Veeam.ps1)